 When someone is considering different weight loss solutions, procedure requirements come up at the front line.
 They vary from procedure to procedure.
 It is always best to consult with a bariatric specialist.
 Today we are going to talk about what qualifies you for the sleeve gastroplasty and we’ll cover the gastric sleeve requirements, including those that make you a candidate for the non-surgical sleeve.

-Often, obese individuals find themselves overwhelmed while trying to follow a weight loss plan and benefit from medical intervention.
+Often, higher weight individuals find themselves overwhelmed while trying to follow a weight loss plan and benefit from medical intervention.
 We are fortunate to live in a time where advancements in medical weight loss procedures provide opportunities for most individuals to obtain help.

 Individuals who have failed at previous weight loss attempts or are experiencing serious health issues due to obesity would benefit from having weight loss surgery.
 One of the worst parts about trying to lose weight is the constant feeling of hunger.
 Because the stomach is made smaller through gastric sleeve surgery, the feeling of hunger is no longer an issue.
 Once the weight starts coming off, and results start to show, often the patient’s self-esteem Improves and incentivizes them to continue their journey.